syntax-tree/unist-util-lsp/readme.md

 ## What is this?

-This package is a utility that takes converts between [unist][] and [language server protocol][].
+This package is a utility that converts positional info between [unist][] and [language server protocol][].

 ## When should I use this?